 It offers utterly anonymous currency exchange – and again that is another of the cons at the same time.
 Because of the anonymity that Bitcoin provides, federal agencies are always on the lookout for it.
 As long as you stay within legal boundaries, you have nothing to worry about.

 And lastly, no one truly knows the future of Bitcoin – it could be here today and gone tomorrow, but that is highly unlikely with the amount of attention it’s getting.

 How has Bitcoin Inspired Other Cryptocurrencies?

 Bitcoin may be the first of the digital currencies, but it certainly isn’t the last.
 Since the release of Bitcoin, there have been hundreds of altcoins released to the market, all of which are designed to complement Bitcoin rather than compete with it.
 Each also has unique improvements intended to help a niche group or merchants.
-Other than Bitcoin, the most considerable cryptocurrencies are Ethereum, which uses apps a currency; Ripple, for more significant financial institutions; and Litecoin, the silver to Bitcoin’s gold.
+Other than Bitcoin, the most considerable cryptocurrencies are Ethereum, which uses apps a currency (like NEO, “the Ethereum of China”); Ripple, for more significant financial institutions; and Litecoin, the silver to Bitcoin’s gold.
 It’s only the beginning for Bitcoin, but definitely not the end.